GAMS-dev/gamspy/docs/user/installation.rst

 Tests are classified into three categories: unit tests, integration tests, and doc tests.
 The tests can be run with::

-    python tests/test_gamspy.py
+    pytest -m 'unit or integration or doc' tests

 .. note::
-    By default, only unit tests are run.
-To enable integration tests, the ``--integration`` argument should be provided.
-    Doctests can be enable with the ``--doc`` argument.
-To enable GAMS Engine backend tests, add ``--engine`` argument.
+    To enable GAMS Engine backend tests, add ``engine`` marker to the command above.
-    To enable NEOS Server backend tests, add ``--neos`` argument.
+    To enable NEOS Server backend tests, add ``neos`` market to the command above.